Inderdeep29/Kubernetes-Test/README.md

 4. Now run the following command to start all services and pods:
     - kubectl apply -f kubernetes-configs
 5. In powershell, run "minikube service gateway" and it should open the gateway address in browser "x.x.x.x:30100", to test APIs, run "x.x.x.x:30100/content-service/Test1", "x.x.x.x:30100/content-service/GetWeatherTypes", "x.x.x.x:30100/product-service"
+6. In case you need to access the service through localHost, run the command in powershell: "kubectl port-forward svc/gateway 8001:8001".
+After this access the apis as "localhost:8001/content-service/Test1", "localhost:8001/product-service" etc
-6. To stop the services and pods, run:
+7. To stop the services and pods, run:
     - kubectl delete -f kubernetes-configs